ssi-dk/SCDB/cran-comments.md

   3) We now use requireNamespace intead of checking installed.packages in testing

+  4) We have added a reference to the description for the methods used

 * Additionally, we have made minor changes to the package.

   1) Added a vignette to describe functionality